Radurer/ARMuseum/README.md

 The user can choose specific images to scan in order to play videos over them.
 This concept of Augmented Images was implemented with the help of Google's ARCore library.

-The user has the ability to view information about the art piece, play the video once the image is detected, pause it, and also record a souvenir of the augmented experience.
+The user has the ability to view information about the art piece, play the video once the image is detected, pause it, and also record a souvenir of the augmented experience, with the help of Google's VideoRecorder functionality.

 ## Necessary pre-requisites